indeedeng/starfish/README.md

 You can also override the list of events to check by editing the "GITHUB_IMPORTANT_EVENTS" variable in your ".env" file with a comma-separated list of events

-Caveat: The GitHub API only holds the most recent 300 events for each user.
-So, if you are looking for contributions from a long time ago, and one of your users is very active, your result might not be completely accurate.
+Caveats: The GitHub Rest API only holds the most recent 300 events for each user.
+Also, events older than 90 days will not be included (even if the total number of events in the timeline is less than 300).
+So, if you're looking for contributions from 4 months ago, Starfish won't be able to find any.
+And if you are looking for contributions from 2 months ago, and one or more of your users is very active (300 events or more per month!), your result might not be completely accurate.

 Also, we know that there are many types of contributions - not just code, and not just on GitHub.
 At Indeed, we have a Google form Indeedians can fill out to tell us about other contributions they've made.
 We recommend you do that as well.